OpenFAST/openfast/docs/source/install_linux.rst

 ~~~~~~

 This assumes you have a Homebrew installation of GCC installed already
 (we are using GCC 6.3.0).
 These instructions have been tested on OSX 10.11.
-MacOS 10.12
-will not build CMake with GCC anymore, so these instructions won't work
-in that case, but we have built OpenFAST using Spack on MacOS Sierra by
+We have built OpenFAST using Spack on MacOS Sierra by using Homebrew to
-using Homebrew to install ``cmake`` and ``pkg-config`` and defining these
+install ``cmake`` and ``pkg-config`` and defining these as external
-as external packages in Spack (see
+packages in Spack (see
 `packages.yaml.mac_sierra <https://github.com/NaluCFD/NaluSpack/blob/master/spack_config/packages.yaml.mac_sierra>`__).

 Step 2